Sundae is an online marketplace that connects home sellers with real estate investors who purchase properties for cash.

-How Does Sundae Work?
+How does Sundae work?

 A Sundae representative will tell you how the process works, learn more about your property, and ask about your goals for selling.

-If the service is a good match, Sundae will schedule an appointment for a local Market Expert to view your home, typically within one week of submitting your information.
+If the service is a good match, Sundae will have you sign a Marketplace Agreement and schedule an appointment for a local “Market Expert” to view your home, typically within one week of submitting your information.

 If the offer range is acceptable, you’ll schedule a home inspection and sign an agreement allowing Sundae to list your home on its marketplace.

-Step Four: Go Live on Sundae’s Marketplace
+Step 4: Go live on Sundae’s marketplace

 There’s no obligation to accept one of these bids — in fact, Sundae allows home sellers to back out any time during this process until you sign the actual purchase agreement with the investor.

-Step Six: Close the Transaction
+Step 6: Close the transaction